subjectid1/pyShadowsocks/README.md

 ## Mac Client
 * Download [GoAgentX for Mac](https://goagentx.googlecode.com/files/GoAgentX-v2.2.9.dmg).

-* Add a shell service config
+* Add a shell service config (to start local socks server) and then click the ON button
 ![GoAgentX setting for pyShadowsocks](screenshots/goagentx_shell_service_config.png)